 But we did hear one bird that we could identify.
 Birders have been seeing various vireos at the refuge lately . . . or more accurately, in many cases they have been hearing them rather than seeing them.
 These birds are pretty notorious for being hard to see.
 Unlike warblers, who can draw your eye by their busy motions (even though they may be high in the canopy), the trees were still, despite the continuous song.
 We could definitely hear a Yellow-Throated Vireo but darn if we could see him.

 This was one of those times when having a good birding app on your phone is handy.
 On the way over to the refuge we used the app to listen to the songs of the four vireos that people had been reporting.
-Memorizing the song of a bird that you aren’t watching sing is hard, so while we didn’t succeed in memorizing the Yellow-Throated Vireo’s song, we knew that we recognized it as one of the songs we had reviewed.
-It isn’t considered ethical to play bird song recordings out in the field because it can interrupt the birds from what they need to be doing to survive.
-So we turned the sound down very, very low so we had to put the phone up to our ear to hear.
+Memorizing the song of a bird that you aren’t watching sing is hard.
+While we didn’t succeed in memorizing the Yellow-Throated Vireo’s song, we recognized it as one of the songs we had reviewed.
+It isn’t considered ethical to play bird song recordings out in the field because it can interrupt birds from what they need to do to survive.
+So we turned the sound down very, very low and put the phone up to our ear to hear.
 That way we could match the songs without disturbing the bird.
 Definitely a Yellow-Throated, although unfortunately, I can’t show you his picture!

 We did get to watch an Osprey eat a fish caught in one of the ponds.
 These are another fun species of bird to watch.
 They can look a bit goofy but the way they fly is so graceful.
 In our area Osprey (and Bald Eagle) nests are popular for nest cameras.

-Sunday was wet, raining and cold and we didn’t really intend to go birding again.
+Sunday was wet, raining and cold.
+We originally didn’t really intend to go birding again.
 The idea of trudging around on a cold wet day looking straight up into cold rain drops for warblers eluding us in the tree tops dampened our enthusiasm.
-Then I got the bright idea that I’d like to try going over and settling in at one spot in the refuge and just sit in the (dry) car for an hour or so and see how the bird activity changed over that period of time.
+Then I got the bright idea that I’d like to try going over and settling in at one spot in the refuge.
+Just sit in the (dry) car for an hour or so and see how the bird activity changed over time.

 In the end we saw forty bird species on Sunday, so we were happy, even though the original plan didn’t work out.
 Maybe we’ll try it another time . . . if we can somehow not allow ourselves to get distracted by all the interesting birds we see along the way . . . yeah, right.
 LOL